mayakovskiyy/meshslapbase/README.md

-# MeshSlapBase (MSB) by mayakovskiyy AKA steelberg, law.korsakoff
+# MeshSlapBase (MSB) by mayakovskiyy AKA steelberg

 ## Free to use.
 MSB is a code base for MSC Mod, which changes the model of the object you select to yours.